fnproject/tutorials/PythonFDKIntroduction/README.md

 Function boilerplate generated.
 func.yaml created.
 ```
-After that you need to create two files with the following content:
+The Fn CLI created the following files in the directory:

    * `func.py`